ialiayd/125-ciceksepeti-case/README.md

 npm run build
 ```

-Then run the script below and see the build result on your browser while opening [http://localhost:3000](http://localhost:3000),
+Then run the script below and see the build result on your browser by opening [http://localhost:3000](http://localhost:3000),

 ```bash
 npm run start